Abdmabu1/History-Project/README.md

 Andrews, E. (2013, December 18).
 Who invented the internet?
 HISTORY.
 [Who invented the internet](https://www.google.com/amp/s/www.history.com/.amp/news/who-invented-the-internet)
 Craig, W. (2010).
 The history of the internet in a nutshell.
 WebFX Blog.
 [The history of the internet in a nutshell](https://www.webfx.com/blog/web-design/the-history-of-the-internet-in-a-nutshell/amp/)
 HP.
 (2019).
 How Does the Internet Work: A Step-by-Step Pictorial.
 Hp.com.
 [How does the internet work?](https://www.hp.com/us-en/shop/tech-takes/how-does-the-internet-work#:~:text=The%20internet%20is%20a%20worldwide,(TCP)%20%5B5%5D)
 Media Museum.
 (2020, December 3).
 A short history of the internet.
-National Science and Media Museum. https://www.scienceandmediamuseum.org.uk/objects-and-stories/short-history-internet
+National Science and Media Museum.
+[Short history of the internet](https://www.scienceandmediamuseum.org.uk/objects-and-stories/short-history-internet)